IngoScholtes/TemporalNetworks/README.md

 ![Screenshot of command line tools](https://dl.dropbox.com/u/10482894/Screenshot_TempNet.png)

-The command line tools and the library can be used to compare weighted aggregate networks from temporal sequences of edges, create tikz figures of temporal unfoldings of  dynamic networks, compute betweenness preference distributions of empirical networks and generate null model realizations based on empirical data.
+The command line tools and the library can be used to compare weighted aggregate networks from temporal sequences of edges, create tikz figures of temporal unfoldings of dynamic networks, compute betweenness preference distributions of empirical networks, generate null model realizations based on empirical data and create second-order aggregate networks as introduced in [2].
 An example for a time-unfolded network with 6 nodes and 10 time steps is shown in the following figure.

 ![Example output of time-unfolded representation of temporal network with 6 nodes and 10 time steps](https://dl.dropbox.com/u/10482894/TikzOutput_TempNet.png)